Railroads of the Civil War

 Source: Historic Prince William, I-66 west of Haymarket - #279

-That meant the Confederates in the southern half of the valley had to be supplied by local resources, or by carting supplies in wagons north from Staunton.
-Union forces relied upon wagon trains to bring supplies south of Winchester, and Confederate partisans under John Singleton Mosby raided the supply line often enough to affect Union strategy.
-As an alternative, the Union could use the Orange and Alexandria Railroad between Alexandria-Manassas, and the Manassas Gap Railroad west across the Blue Ridge, but that ran through the heart of Mosby's territory.
+The Confederates in the southern half of the Shenandoah Valley had to be supplied by local resources, or by carting supplies in wagons north from Lexington and Staunton.
+Union forces had to rely upon wagon trains to bring supplies south of Winchester, and Confederate partisans under John Singleton Mosby raided the supply line often enough to affect Union strategy.
+The Union considered using the Orange and Alexandria Railroad to carry supplies to Manassas and then the Manassas Gap Railroad to get across the Blue Ridge, but that supply line ran through the heart of Mosby's territory.

 In September 1864, as part of the Union campaign to block Shenandoah Valley supplies from reaching the Army of Northern Virginia entrenched at Petersburg, General Philip Sheridan raided "up" the Shenandoah Valley to Staunton.
-He burned many barns, but failed to destroy the Virginia Central Railroad at Staunton or to cross the Blue Ridge and block the railroad at Gordonsville.
+Though Sheridan burned many barns and mills in the 1864 Valley Campaign, the Union Army did not destroy the Virginia Central Railroad at Staunton or cross the Blue Ridge and block the railroad at Gordonsville until 1865.

 during the Civil War, the railroad network in Northern Virginia connected Alexandria to Mt.
 Jackson, and the route to Richmond required going through Manassas